-The increasing burden of climate change and resource depletion is compelling society to rethink our largely fossil-based chemical industry.
-New, breakthrough methods to valorise molecules from natural materials, such as wood or plants in general, will play a central role in promoting the switch to bio-based feedstocks.
+The increasing burden of climate change and resource depletion is leading society to rethink our largely fossil-based chemical industry.
+Given that most of our chemicals are made from carbon, renewable solutions are likely to come from the only two large sources of renewable carbon on the planet: atmospheric carbon dioxide and plants.
+However, technologies to convert carbon dioxide are still far from practical, while the lack of cost-competitive solutions has limited the implementation of plant-based products.
+New breakthrough methods to valorize molecules from natural materials, such as wood or plants in general, will therefore play a central role in promoting the switch to bio-based feedstocks.

 Was ist das Besondere an diesem Projekt?

 The project has the potential to drastically improve the viability of the envisioned biorefinery concept.
 Intellectual Property targets in bioactive molecule production would complement the current process patents that are protecting the production.
 Furthermore, large investment needed for bio-refinery development will be attracted by the high returns generated by bioactive molecules for the early medium-size production units.